 - I continue to do my own personal and relational recovery work and professional development.
-Beyond earning my CAC III, I have completed The Gottman Institute’s training, “Couples and Addiction Recovery”, PACT Level I training (influenced by John Bradshaw), and RLT Level I training (influenced by Pia Mellody).
+Beyond earning my CAS, I have completed The Gottman Institute’s training, “Couples and Addiction Recovery”, PACT Level I training (influenced by John Bradshaw), and RLT Level II training (influenced by Pia Mellody).

 - I created a powerful piece to illustrate the family’s story: Addiction Divides Us, Recovery Unites Us and support clients who wish to also use creative therapy modalities for telling their story and deeply healing.

 I am considering counseling, but still have a few concerns and questions…